kaceycleveland/slideshow-react/README.md

 #### Images
 The general practice when implementing CSS around images in a slideshow is:
 - The dimensions should not change (use `srcset` and `sizes` attributes on images to load responsive versions)
-- The rendered image should match the dimensions of the loaded image
+- The rendered image should match the dimensions as closely as possible to that of the loaded image

 Typical implementations will involve the usage of:
 - CSS `object-fit` property